pgerlich/interview/README.md

 At least this way you'll only have to refresh with every change instead of constantly rerunning commands.

 If anyone wants to add a command for hot reloading that would be dope.
-I didn't mess with it because it didn't work on first attempt :)
+I didn't mess with it because it didn't work on first attempt. :)

 With questions just reach out on the facebook group, or my email is paul@gerlich.io